orangemug/speedcam/README.md

 # speedcam
-A rate limiting middleware for express which produces the correct headers.
+A rate limiting middleware for express which produces `X-RateLimit-*` headers

+    X-RateLimit-Limit
+    X-RateLimit-Remaining
+    X-RateLimit-Reset

 ## Install